pyta-uoft/website/index.md

 import math
 ```

-Note, however, that you can import multiple functions, classes, or constants on one line, as long as they are from the same module.
+Note, however, that we can import multiple functions, classes, or constants on one line, as long as they are from the same module.

 ```python
 from shutil import copy, SameFileError